HemingwayLee/mongodb-cheatsheet/cloud/dynamodb/README.md

   * It is optional
   * It enables rich queries
   * Implemented by B-Tree?
-  * We can have only one sort key
+  * We can have only one sort key, if you want to have more sort key, use indexes

 ## Hash Table
 ![hashtable](https://user-images.githubusercontent.com/8428372/102005952-3c22cb00-3d60-11eb-9924-145c7e2f872f.png)